Quick Search of DRB:

 Hiking Trails for the Those in the Know

 Hike the Deepest Canyon in the World!
-No, it's not the Grand Canyon, it's the Colca Canyon in Peru, which for hundreds kilometers maintains depth of 3400 meters (around 2 miles).
+No, it's not the Grand Canyon, it's the Colca Canyon in Peru, which for hundreds of kilometers maintains a depth of 3400 meters (around 2 miles).
 That's more than twice as deep as the Grand Canyon!

 (image credit: Kevin)